jpc0016/Python-Examples/Code-Cracking/ch18-Vigenere/troubleshooting/README.md

 ### Note

-Move cryptanalysis-troubleshooting.py up one folder to properly access the dictionary file in `/doc/dictionary.txt`
+Move cryptanalysis-troubleshooting.py up one folder to properly access the dictionary file in `doc/dictionary.txt` and the decrypt function from decrypt.py